 For the most current recycling information, always check SOCRRA’s website, www.socrra.org .
 Just remember that Huntington Woods is special so unlike the other SOCRRA communities, there is no need to separate your recyclables, paper from everything else.
 Just choose to recycle and pitch it in.

 Here are commonly asked questions about Recycling.
 REMEMBER HW has shown that recycling can pay.
 In 2013-14, our recycling rebates and avoided disposal covered 108% of our total recycling/trash collection and trash disposal costs.
-Remember that you can earn Recyclebank points when you report your recycling each week.
-SOCRRA will report the recycling tonnage and you will earn point from that as well.
-For ways to redeem your points check the Recyclebank tab.

 What can I recycle curbside?

 ALL PAPER.
 If you can tear it and write on it, you can recycle it!
 Exceptions: napkins, paper towels or greasy items (greasy paper plates or pizza boxes with a little spot of grease are OK, but please remove the extra pizza.); ALL PLASTIC CONTAINERS with or without a recycling symbol or number except Styrofoam which can be dropped off at SOCRRA; ALL GLASS BOTTLES AND JARS regardless of color; ANYTHING METAL* or at least 49% metal.

 *To foil the scavengers, you can bring metal items that do not fit in your cart to the DPW yard.
 If items are heavy or un-wieldy, place them on the ground near the Metal Container and DPW staff will throw them in.